 Questioning your beliefs can lead to change, but it can also lead to reaffirming what you already believe, strengthening your beliefs even more.
 Either way, you benefit from knowing just a little more of what is true for you.

-We’ve gone a little bit of everywhere in this episode, from what we believe to what we assume, to the truths we hold and the patterns our brain follows.
+I’ve gone a little bit of everywhere in this article.
+From what we believe, to what we assume, to the truths we hold, to the patterns our brain follows.
 We’ve covered the basic philosophical blueprint that makes up our foundation.

 I think it’s important to know what makes up our foundation, because that is where our motivations come from.
 We are motivated to behave, talk and relate a certain way based on our beliefs and assumptions about people and the world.

-When those beliefs and assumptions have been implanted in us from infancy, and not ever questioned, we have to rely on the hope that those who implanted them were healthy and giving us tools that serve us.
+When those beliefs and assumptions have been implanted in us from infancy, and not ever questioned, we have to rely on the hope that those who implanted them were mentally healthy, giving us tools that serve us.

-When the people who raised us were not so healthy at the time, and because of that, we developed incorrect or skewed beliefs and assumptions about the world then self-empowerment needs to kick in.
-When that happens, we can then question our own thoughts and behaviors to make sure we are going down a good path leading to good results, or one that isn’t so good giving us the same old bad results over and over again.
+If the people who raised us were not so healthy at the time, we may have developed incorrect or skewed beliefs and assumptions about the world.
+This is when self-empowerment needs to happen.
+That way we can question our own thoughts and behaviors to make sure we are going down a good path leading to good results.
+Or we’ll end up on a path that isn’t so good, giving us the same old bad results over and over again.

-Self-empowerment is when you realize that something could improve in your life, and you take the steps needed to start the process.
-Your life ends up improving whether you succeed or not, because you gained empowerment.
-When you are empowered, then you can miss your target and simply aim for the next target.
-You never fail, only readjust continually until a target is met.
+Self-empowerment is when you realize that something could improve in your life, and you take the steps needed to start that process.
+Your life ends up improving whether you succeed or not because you have forward momentum and are always working toward regaining your power.
+When you are empowered, then if you miss your target, you can simply aim for the next one.
+You never fail, you only readjust your aim continually until a target is met.

 Your philosophy is a blueprint for your decisions and behavior.
 It’s also the determiner of your results.
 This is why I state the importance of questioning your beliefs when you keep getting results you don’t want.

-In all of my relationships, the woman I was with left me, it was never the other way around.
-I finally took responsibility and looked inward at what I was doing that caused them to leave, and found quite a few old beliefs I had about relationships and what kind of person I wanted in my life.
+In all of my relationships, my partners left me.
+It was never the other way around.
+I finally took responsibility and looked inward at what I was doing that caused them to leave and found quite a few old beliefs about relationships.

-I now stay open and adaptive when I am in a relationship, because I know I’ve held incorrect beliefs before, so I know it could happen again if I’m not careful.
-After all, when you’re the common denominator for the same, familiar problems that keep coming up in your life, it’s good to start within and work your way out.
+I now stay open and adaptive when I am in a relationship because I know I’ve held incorrect beliefs before so I know it could happen again if I’m not careful.
+After all, when you’re the common denominator for the same, familiar problems that keep showing up in your life, it’s good to start within and work your way out.

 Stay open about your beliefs and assumptions about how the world works.
 Ralph Marston of greatday.com, the person responsible for The Daily Motivator said the following: